katebeavis/rekognition/README.md

 # rekognition

-Playing around with AWS Rekognition
+Playing around with AWS Rekognition, currently you can get a list of labels (human, mobile phone, etc) and the 'confidence' percentage of that label's existence

 ## To run